 Suspected medical malpractice results in birth injury lawsuit

-Posted on behalf of The Bell Law Firm, PLLC on Mar 12, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Mar 12, 2012 in Medical Malpractice

 When thinking back to the birth of a child, most parents in West Virginia view the event as an exciting and joyous occasion.
 If, however, things don't go as expected or there are complications that result in birth injuries the occasion can quickly turn into a nightmare.